Get

 Gastroenteritis is the medical term for an upset digestive system.
 It typically means both the stomach and the intestines are going through something.
 Gastroenteritis has many causes, including infections, parasites, medications, or a change in diet—including eating something that they shouldn’t have.

-With most cases of gastroenteritis, you’ll see vomiting and diarrhea, but some dogs may appear constipated after a severe bout of diarrhea.
+With most cases of gastroenteritis, you will see vomiting and diarrhea, but some dogs may appear constipated after a severe bout of diarrhea.
 They may strain because they are still feeling the urge to defecate, but they may not pass any feces or only pass a small amount infrequently because the digestive tract has already emptied out.

 You may also notice a fever, stomach pain, inappetence, and dehydration with gastroenteritis.
 See your vet as soon as possible to get the irritation under control.